-To maintain an adequate distance (or that indicated at the entrance to the tunnel or in the tunnel) from the vehicle in front.
+- To maintain an adequate distance (or that indicated at the entrance to the tunnel or in the tunnel) from the vehicle in front.
 In normal conditions of traffic, drivers of cars should respect a distance from the vehicle in front at least equal to that which a vehicle can cover in 2 seconds.
-For heavy vehicles, this distance should be doubled (4 seconds);
+For heavy vehicles, this distance should be doubled (4 seconds); - To respect the signing and/or road markings prohibiting overtaking.
+Even in the absence of such markings and/or signing, drivers should, when there is only one lane in each direction, avoid overtaking;